-Prof. Kirsten Fisher at California State U. in LA ran a workshop on biological soil crusts where she & colleagues studied lichens and mosses in situ using our 10X 50mm folding magnifier.
+Prof. Kirsten Fisher at Cal.
+State in LA ran a workshop where she & colleagues studied lichens and mosses in situ using our 10X 50mm folding magnifier.
 Brytophytes are non-vascular plants that include the liverworts, hornworts and mosses.
 In Prof. Fisher's words: "We didn't want to collect anything or disturb the crusts, so the large lenses were perfect for non-destructive observations."
+In particular, the ecophysiology & desiccation tolerance of desert mosses in the genus Syntrichia.
+They also useful in examining translucent quartz pebbles that shade bryophytes.

 Read the full, genuine Google Review from Gene H. "I rarely provide a review, but...service and quality of the loupes...are of outstanding quality."